ArduPilot/ardupilot_wiki/dev/source/docs/intel-edison.rst

      client_sketch.py follow_me.py run-fake-gps.sh fake-gps-data.log microgcs.py small_demo.py

-Run a basic test of your coprocessor/DroneKit connection (ttyMFD1 is the serial port connecting the Edison to the Pixhawk):
+Run a basic test of your coprocessor/DroneKit connection (ttyMFD1 is the serial port connecting the Edison to The Cube):

 ::